Artificial intelligence in music: Ethical and legal considerations

 The situation in the European Union (EU) is similar to the US, because its legal framework also emphasizes the role of human involvement in a copyright-protected work.
 According to the European Union Intellectual Property Office and the recent jurisprudence of the Court of Justice of the European Union, the originality criterion requires the work to be the author's own intellectual creation, reflecting the personality of the author evidenced by the creative choices made during its production, requires distinct level of human involvement.
 The reCreating Europe project, funded by the European Union's Horizon 2020 research and innovation program, delves into the challenges posed by AI-generated contents including music, suggesting legal certainty and balanced protection that encourages innovation while respecting copyright norms.
 The recognition of AIVA marks a significant departure from traditional views on authorship and copyrights in the realm of music composition, allowing AI artists capable of releasing music and earning royalties.
 This acceptance marks AIVA as a pioneering instance where an AI has been formally acknowledged within the music production.

-The recent advancements in artificial intelligence made by groups such as Stability AI, OpenAI, and Google has incurred an enormous sum of copyright claims leveled against generative technology, including AI music.
+The recent advancements in AI made by groups, such as Stability AI, OpenAI, and Google, has incurred an enormous sum of copyright claims leveled against generative technology, including AI music.
+In one such example, Universal Music Group and Sony Music filed copyright infringement lawsuits against Suno, an AI music generation platform, alleging the company copied songs without permission to train its AI models.
 Should these lawsuits succeed, the machine learning models behind these technologies would have their datasets restricted to the public domain.
-Strides towards addressing ethical issues have been made as well, such as the collaboration between Sound Ethics(a company promoting ethical AI usage in the music industry) and UC Irvine, focusing on ethical frameworks and the responsible usage of AI.
+Strides toward addressing ethical issues have been made as well, such as the collaboration between Sound Ethics (a company promoting ethical AI usage in the music industry) and UC Irvine, focusing on ethical frameworks and the responsible usage of AI.
+Internationally, systemic resistance against unauthorized generative models has escalated; in mid-2026, major entertainment coalitions in South Korea formed a unified front against AI copyright infringement.
+Market infrastructure analysts noted that this cross-border consolidation marks a critical shift toward protecting sovereign cultural assets, serving as a legislative blueprint for global intellectual property frameworks fighting against automated sonic commodification.